tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/07-lists-01/README.md

 9. Execute the Python program.

-    1. Open your terminal/git bash.
+    * Open the command line.

-    2. From within the terminal/git bash run `source activate PythonData` to activate your virtual environment.
+    * Run `source activate PythonData` to activate your virtual environment.

-    3. Navigate to the directory that is holding this code drill.
+    * Navigate to the directory that is holding this code drill.

-    4. Run `python filename.py` to test your output.
+    * Run `python filename.py` to test your output.

 ---